Portal users

 Remove portal user permissions

-To remove existing permissions of a portal user for particular account, app, or tenant, do the following:
+To remove existing permissions of a portal user for a particular application, or tenant, do the following:

 1. Click the portal user.

-2. In the Permissions grid, click Delete Remove icon next to the permission that is to be removed.
+2. In the Permissions grid, click Remove Remove icon next to the permission that is to be removed.

 mutation removePortalUserPermission($userId: ID!, $permissionKey: PermissionKeyInput!) {